gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 }
 ```

-To compute the projected texture coordinates we'll make a
+To compute the projected texture coordinates we'll make
 a matrix that represents a 3D space oriented and positioned
 in a certain direction just like the camera from [the article on visualizing the camera](webgl-visualizing-the-camera.html).
 We'll then project the world positions